Looking for something specific? Skip ahead:

 The calendar admin page (shown after creating a calendar or by going to admin homepage > Calendars > name of calendar) contains information about events in the calendar and includes links to various calendar pages.

-At the top of this page, you'll see various tabs:
+On the left side of this page, you'll see various options:

-- Edit: Allows admins to update basic calendar information, like the name and description.
+- Details: Allows admins to update basic calendar information, like the name and description.

 - Settings: Allows admins to update the calendar's settings.